labex-labs/open-source-labs/python/python-mastery/lab-ex1-6-defining-modules/en/step2.md

 The key change is wrapping the code at the end in an `if __name__ == "__main__":` condition.

-3. Save and exit the editor (in nano, press Ctrl+O, Enter, then Ctrl+X).
+3. Save and exit the editor.

 ## Testing the Modified Module